kelunik/redis-mutex/README.md

     $token = uniqid("", true);
     yield $mutex->lock($sessionId, $token);

-    // code here will only be executed in one client at a time
+    // Code here will only be executed in one client at a time.
-    // if it takes longer than your specified TTL, you have to
+    // If it takes longer than your specified TTL, you have to
     // renew the lock, see next example.

     yield $mutex->unlock($sessionId, $token);